-2. Fabric Selection & Quantity: Normally people send us their own fabric, but as a courtesy we can sometimes source fabric for you as well.
-Let us know exactly what kind of fabric you plan on sending, or require.
+Step 2.
+Fabric Selection & Quantity: Typically people send us their own fabric, but we can sometimes source fabric for you as requested.
+Let us know exactly what kind of fabric you plan on sending or require.
 We need information such as fiber content, width of the goods and yardage.
-If you are ordering sunburst pleating and want to know required yardage for each panel we recommend downloading our iPhone app myProductionPal from the Apple App Store.
+If you are ordering sunburst pleating and want to know required yardage for each panel, we recommend downloading our iPhone app myProductionPal from the Apple App Store.
 We will deduct the cost of the app from your order if you let us know before your order ships out.

 Step 4.
 Shipping Your Fabric to Us: When shipping your fabric, make sure it is packaged in a way to minimize wrinkling during the shipping process.
-Shipping on a roll is not required (especially for smaller yardages), but for certain fabrics, it is recommended.
+Shipping on a roll is not required, especially for smaller yardages, but for certain fabrics it is recommended.
 Silk taffeta, tulle and silk satin face organza are notorious for wrinkling quite easily.
-If your fabric arrives excessively wrinkled, it will delay your order and increase the cost, as it will need to go through an additional process and get pressed flat, or properly rolled.
+If your fabric arrives excessively wrinkled, it will delay your order and increase the cost, as it will need to go through an additional process of being pressed flat or properly rolled.
 Your shipping method can be UPS, Federal Express or US Postal Service.
 For expensive fabrics we recommend UPS or FEDEX.

-5. Order Form: It is very important to attach an order form to EACH piece of fabric you send us.
-During our telephone conversation (step #3) we will advise you what to write on your order form.
-If you cannot download our order form, you should at least place a hand written note with your name, address, telephone, email & what type of pleating you need.
+It is very important to attach an order form to EACH piece of fabric you send us.
+During our telephone conversation (Step #3), we will advise you on what to write on your order form.
+If you cannot download our order form, you should at least place a hand written note with your name, address, telephone, email and specifics about the type of pleating you need.

-7. Shipping Methods for Your Pleated Fabric: Our default shipping method is UPS, but we can also ship FEDEX and USPS.
-Ultimately the decision is made based on the size of your fabric, timing requirements and location.
+Step 6.
+Shipping Methods for Your Pleated Fabric: Our default shipping method is UPS, but we can also ship FEDEX and USPS.
+Ultimately the decision is made based on the size of your fabric, delivery date requirements and destination.
 For smaller orders that are shipped via USPS, payments are made through Etsy.com.